Florida's economy poised to take a major hit from Hurricane Irma

 Florida is bracing for a possibly catastrophic hit from Hurricane Irma, and even with the fourth largest economy in the United States, the economic impact to the Sunshine State could be severe.

+The most recent models predict the storm will climb up the state's southwest coast.
+Towns from Cape Sable to Captiva could see "catastrophic" storm surge flooding of 10 to 15 feet, according to the National Hurricane Center.
+The area around Tampa Bay could see five to eight feet of storm surge.

-As scores of people fled the storm, gas stations were depleted of fuel and major stores announced shortages of water and other supplies.
+As scores of people from across the state fled the storm, gas stations were depleted of fuel and major stores announced shortages of water and other supplies.
 The state's tourism industry, which draws billions of dollars and millions of visitors each year, could take a major hit if infrastructure and airports are badly damaged.

 Here's all the ways Hurricane Irma could impact Florida's businesses and economy.